 - prevention - To avoid the creation of waste;

 - recovery - To effectively recover, retreat and reuse all wastes; and

 - disposal - To responsibly manage waste into the environment.

 Waste disposal/processing costs will continue to increase and this together with an improved recycling service will result in a higher cost of delivering a sustainable waste service; however the benefit to the environment will far exceed the overall small cost increase per household.

 Another major concern to the sustainability of Tamala Park and all landfills is the contamination of the landfill with hazardous household waste.
 Household hazardous waste (HHW) is the term for common household chemicals and substances for which the owner no longer has a use.
 These substances exhibit many of the same dangerous characteristics as fully regulated hazardous waste due to their potential for reactivity, ignitability, corrosivity, toxicity, and persistence.
 Examples include drain cleaners, oil paint, motor oil, antifreeze, fuel, poisons, pesticides, herbicides and rodenticides, fluorescent lamps, lamp ballasts, smoke detectors, medical waste, some types of cleaning chemicals, and consumer electronics (such as televisions, computers, and cell phones).

 Batteries and flourescent lamps

 Certain items such as batteries and fluorescent lamps can be returned to retail stores for disposal.
 Batteries can be disposed of at Tamala Park Recycling Centre, Balcatta Recycling Centre and Brockway Transfer Station Recycling Centre along with any other Household Hazardous Waste.
-Long life mercury light globes should be stored in a container and transported for recycling to these centres or recycling packs can be purchased from Veolia Pty Ltd online.
+Compact fluorescent light globes should be stored in a container and transported for recycling to these centres or disposed of at a local DFL recycling unit.

 Visit the Waste Services page for information about recycling and general waste services the Town.